 - Either add your biscuits to a large bowl and break up into crumbs with a rolling pin, or pop in a blender and blitz for a few seconds.

-- Add to the biscuit crumbs, the cocoa powder, coconut, condensed milk, brandy and melted butter and mix to combine.
+Then, to the biscuit crumbs, add the cocoa powder, coconut, condensed milk, brandy and melted butter and mix to combine.

 - The mixture will be very sticky but should come together and be pliable.

-- Using a teaspoon take a little mixture and roll in your hands - you will get messy, it's part of the fun!
+Using a teaspoon take a walnut-sized lump of mixture and roll into a ball in your hands – you will get messy, it's part of the fun!

-- Roll each ball in the vermicelli (chocolate strands) and place into a Tupperware container.
+Roll each ball in the vermicelli and place onto a plate or into a Tupperware container.

-- Repeat until you've used up all the mixture, this should make approximately 20 truffles.
+Repeat until you've used up all the mixture, this should make approximately 16 bite-sized truffles.

 - Pop the Tupperware into the fridge and chill.